redbluegames/unity-notnullattribute/README.md

 Also note that a check for null references will be made at launch as well.

+##Follow the Project
+Follow our progress and issues on our public Trello board: https://trello.com/b/zFQzi7Ep/notnullattribute

 ##FAQ

 * Why use this workflow instead of using `GameObject.Find ("ObjectName")` or `FindComponent<>` or some other way to link up cached objects as [Unity suggests](http://docs.unity3d.com/ScriptReference/GameObject.Find.html)?